xdmushui/partner-center-sdk/develop/cancel-an-azure-marketplace-subscription.md

 ## REST response

-If successful, this method returns deleted [Subscription](subscription-resources.md) resource properties in the response body.
+If the request is successful, this method returns deleted [Subscription](subscription-resources.md) resource properties in the response body.

 ### Response success and error codes